adamsilver/adamsilver.io-jekyll/_posts/2014-03-20-forms-with-multiple-submit-buttons-are-problematic.md

 description: Keyboard users find forms with multiple buttons problematic.
 Find out why in this article.
 ---

 Forms with multiple submit buttons are problematic for keyboard users because of how submission works.
-A user can submit a form by pressing *enter*, when the focus is within a field (as opposed to a button).
+A user can submit a form by pressing <kbd>Enter</kbd>, when a field is focused.

-If there are multiple buttons, the form will behave as if the user pressed the *first* button.
-This is not always desirable.
+If there are multiple buttons, the form will behave as if the user pressed the *first* button in the Document flow.
+This isn't always desirable.
 For example, you might have an address form with a postcode look-up.

 <div class="image">
 	<figure>